Leaves of Absence - UTDBP3054

-Spouse/Dependent: For purposes of the Act, spouse is defined in accordance with the applicable state law including common law marriages when recognized by the state.
+Spouse/Dependent: For purposes of the Act, spouse is defined in accordance with federal law and with the applicable state law including common law marriages when recognized by the state.
 Unmarried domestic partners do not qualify for family leave.
-Son or daughter is defined under the Act to include a child under 18 years or older who is incapable of self care because of a mental or physical disability.
+Son or daughter is defined under the Act to include a child under 18 years or older who is incapable of self-care because of a mental or physical disability.

 Examples of serious health conditions include heart attacks, heart conditions, most cancers and back conditions requiring extensive therapy or surgical procedures, strokes, respiratory conditions, appendicitis, pneumonia, emphysema, severe nervous disorder, injuries caused by serious accidents on or off the job, pregnancy, severe morning sickness, need for prenatal care, childbirth, and recovery from childbirth.
 A serious health condition includes treatment for a serious chronic condition which, if left untreated, would likely result in an absence of work for more than three days.